apankrat/note-detector/README.md

 [harmonics](https://en.wikipedia.org/wiki/Harmonic_series_(music))
 of certain notes were stronger than their fundamental frequency.
 That is, neither picking the strongest frequency nor the lowest

-25

-Still a work in progress, the app shows a stream of notes, one by one, with harmonic worked reliably.

 This could've been (probably) worked around by using a neural net to detect spectrum *patterns* and mapping them onto the notes.
 This